 Jackson Heights (Queens) tour

-The most interesting neighborhood in Queens: enormous ethnic mix (Indian, Nepalese, Colombian, Mexican), a planned community of garden apartments, bustling (and more) shopping streets.
+The most interesting neighborhood in Queens: ethnic mix (Indian, Nepalese, Colombian, Mexican, etc.), a planned community of garden apartments, bustling shopping streets, many food options.

-Jackson Heights is a cousin of sorts to Sunnyside: both were planned communities in western Queens, though the latter stressed individual houses, while Jackson Heights contains stunning apartments with courtyards ; it was where the garden apartment was pioneered in the United States (and later diminished as the Queensboro Corporation's control of the neighborhood waned).
+Jackson Heights is a big cousin of sorts to Sunnyside: both were planned communities in western Queens.
+The latter stressed individual houses, while Jackson Heights contains stunning apartments with courtyards ; it was where the garden apartment was pioneered in the United States (and later diminished as the Queensboro Corporation's control of the neighborhood waned).

 It's also the home of the annual Queens "Momo Crawl," in which attendees can taste--and rate--momos (dumplings) from a variety of Tibetan, Nepalese, and Indian restaurants, food stalls, and food trucks.

-There are some excellent tours available that focus on food in Jackson Heights, given the diverse opportunities.
-And occasionally there's a tour that focuses on the neighborhood's history and architecture.
-My tour attempts to bridge the two, including optional food stops, aiming to give visitors a deeper understanding of a large and complex neighborhood.
-(I don't count myself as a food expert, and don't offer food tours per se, but you can't ignore food--snacks or baked goods, at least--in Jackson Heights.)
+While others' tours focus on food in Jackson Heights, or the neighborhood's history, architecture, and gardens, I am to bridge the two, with optional food and shopping stops, aiming to give visitors a broader understanding of a large and complex neighborhood.
+(I don't call myself a Queens food expert, but you can't ignore food--or snacks/baked goods--in Jackson Heights.)

 Distance from Midtown Manhattan: 15-20 minutes via subway